Heritage

 The idiosyncratic Jeffery~West design handwriting extends to the smallest detail; the punching is always diamond shaped, inspired both by Gothic and Victorian Gothic Revival architecture, which also directly informs the arrowhead wingtips.
 “That’s always been a big influence on the design,” says West, “whether it’s the wrought iron gates in a fishing village in wales or the grandeur of St. Pancras' Station".
 The Indie Rock and Roll influences are pervasive throughout the design's, from the unique last shapes, tongue in cheek quotes on the soles to the exclusive and unique leather finishes, the lineage is plain to see.

-One of the more recent Jeffery~West association was the limited edition Fallen Angels range made in collaboration with artist and furniture designer Mark Brazier-Jones.
+One of the more recent Jeffery~West associations was the limited edition Fallen Angels range made in collaboration with artist and furniture designer Mark Brazier-Jones.
 The boot is based on a pair of military dispatch rider’s boots worn by West’s father during his national service, and feature an angel wing buckle designed by Brazier-Jones, alluding both to biker subculture and to the statuary of Victorian mausolea.
-Fallen Angels continues a lineage of Jeffery~West working in conjunction with artists, photographers and designers, which includes Paul Insect, Sailor Jerry, Aasen 'Deathouse' Stephenson, Vince Ray., Rhys Frampton, Mitch Jenkins, Lou Boileau,
+Fallen Angels continues a lineage of Jeffery~West working in conjunction with artists, photographers and designers, which includes Tom Baker, Paul Insect, Sailor Jerry, Mark Powell, Vivienne Westward, Paul Smith, Aasen Stephenson, Vince Ray., Rhys Frampton, Mitch Jenkins, Lou Boileau, Joshua Kane, Ki Price, David Wilson, Maxim.

 Jeffery~West has also collaborated with many other brands since 1987, such as the iconic Norton motorcycle company with whom they produced a collection of cult biker ankle boots and a hybrid driving/trainer style.
 Dartington Crystal on a collection of crystal glasswear.
 U-Boat watches on a very limited edition Jeffery-West/U-Boat watch retailed with our freinds at Steffans Jewellers.
 Smokehead whiskey.
 Schwepps 1783.
 Brockmans Gin.
-Northampton Brewing Company, just to name a few.
+Phipps Shoemakers Pale Ale, Hendricks Gin and their own limited edition 'Lord Rochesters Blood' La Mancha red wine.

 The rich, dark, and dramatic colours of Gothic Revival interiors, purple, black, gold, green are not only played out in the Jeffery~West shoes but also in their shop interiors.
 All of which offer a heightened mix of a gentlemen’s club, bordello, and oubliette, an enticing theatre of retail, stepping over the threshold which begins a journey to the furthest reaches of one’s imagination.
 The shops are intriguing and exciting, though as West admits, “they may not be for everyone but then our customer is not everyone” he continues by saying that “going into shopping centres gives me the creeps, whereas I love going into a second-hand bookshop, or a record shop, or an antique shop; that’s the feel I prefer about our shops: I want them to be quite small, I want them to be, not cluttered as such, but that when you go in there’s lots to see, you’ve got to look and discover a little bit, like ‘Oh, I didn’t know they did that!’ or ‘Those are good cufflinks’.”